Find tips on how to start using ndThread so you can start collaborating across multiple communication methods in a single search.

-- Log in to NetDocuments and select the Edit name, logo and billing information.
+- Log in to NetDocuments and select your name in the upper-right corner > Admin > ndThread.

-- In a Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:
+- In the Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:

 - Select a cabinet that your internal NetDocuments users can access, no matter if it uses workspaces.
 Additional configuration requirements for the cabinet: